Kalyan Sarees

 Kalyan Sarees is a women's clothing showroom based in Kerala known for their traditional handwoven bridal Sarees and Lehengas.

 History

 Kalyan Sarees was founded in 1992 by T. S. Ramachandran, the grandson of T. S. Kalyanarama Iyer who founded Kalyan in 1909.
-First showroom opened in Thrissur, followed by showrooms in Coimbatore, Kannur, Thiruvananthapuram and Kozhikode.
+First showroom was opened in Thrissur, followed by showrooms in Coimbatore, Kannur, Thiruvananthapuram and Kozhikode.

 Kalyan Sarees have partnered with actor Jayaram to be their brand ambassador.